Transocean Ltd. Announces $915 - GuruFocus.com

 STEINHAUSEN, Switzerland, Aug.
-01, 2022 (GLOBE NEWSWIRE) -- Transocean Ltd. (: RIG) announced today that the ultra-deepwater drillship, Petrobras 10000, received a 5.8-year contract for work offshore Brazil with a national oil company.
+01, 2022 (GLOBE NEWSWIRE) -- Transocean Ltd. (NYSE: RIG) announced today that the ultra-deepwater drillship, Petrobras 10000, received a 5.8-year contract for work offshore Brazil with a national oil company.

 The contract adds an estimated $915 million in backlog and is expected to commence in October 2023 and end in August 2029.